Ruby client documentation

 **Email will appear as**:

 We recommend you sanitise all input from untrusted sources to prevent the injection of malicious content.
-You can use a backslash to escape individual charactersarrow-up-right.
-The characters of most concern are those that could be used to add a URL link such as [, ], ( or ).
+You can use a backslash to escape [individual characters](https://www.markdownguide.org/basic-syntax/#characters-you-can-escape).
+The characters of most concern are those that could be used to add a URL link such as `[`, `]`, `(` or `)`.

 You can leave out this argument if your service only has one email reply-to address, or you want to use the default email address.